View Categories

 • Great for cashflow as you get paid up front.

-• Allows you to capture orders for products that are currently out of stock.
+• Allows you to capture orders for products that are currently not in stock.

 Cons:

-• May not be appropriate for lengthy lead times as the customers have paid upfront, and this could negatively impact brand reputation and be customer service intensive due to increased customer enquiries/communication.
+• May not be appropriate for lengthy lead times as the customers have paid upfront.
+This could negatively impact brand reputation and lead to a drag on customer service due to increased customer enquiries. (although PreProduct’s email campaign and customer portals can help here)

 pay now pre-order